azer/blog/posts/2025-01-28-open-sourcing-sway.md

 createdAt: "2025-01-28T22:02:00.000Z"
 ---

 Sway is a video communication tool to replace meetings with more in-person like communication for remote teams.
-And by today Sway is now open source, available for all developers on [Github](https://github.com/azer/sway).
+And by today Sway is now open source, available on [Github](https://github.com/azer/sway).

 Watch this video to see the Sway in action: